 Tusk, the Ultimate Fleetwood Mac Tribute, will bring the band’s greatest hits to the stage of Trine University’s T. Furth Center for Performing Arts on Friday, Nov.
 17.

-The Trine University Board of Trustees recently approved the promotion of 14 university
+The Trine University Board of Trustees recently approved the promotion of 14 university faculty members.

 Nine faculty were promoted from assistant professor to associate professor:

 Daniel Dobbs, Ph.D., Department of Mathematics and Physics, recently had an article published and received a grant.
 He also serves as director of the Math Help Center.